iankressin/eql/docs/query.md

 # Entities

-Entities are analogus to the tables in a relational database, and are used to query data from.
+Entities are analogous to tables in a relational database and are used to query data.
 The supported entities are:
 - `account`
 - `block`
 - `tx`